tapihdev/junit-monorepo-go/README.md

 ### PR run permissions

-This action requires the `issues: write` and `actions: write` permission to push tags.
+This action requires the `issues: write` and `actions: write` permissions.